Space animal hypothesis: Proponents

-By 1955, original saucer witness Kenneth Arnold began to promote the theory, suggesting that the UFOs are "sort of like sky jellyfish."
+By 1955, original saucer witness Kenneth Arnold began to promote the theory, suggesting that the UFOs are "sort of like sky jellyfish".
 Arnold added: "My theory might sound funny, but just remember that there are a lot of things in nature that we don’t know yet."
 In 1962, he argued "the so-called unidentified flying objects that have been seen in our atmosphere are not spaceships from another planet at all, but are groups and masses of living organisms that are as much a part of our atmosphere and space as the life we find in the oceans."

 In 1955, Austrian occultist Zoe Wassilko-Serecki argued that the saucers were ionospheric animals.
-Her writings, in turn, influenced Ivan T. Sanderson who became the "most eminent advocate" of the space animal idea.
+Her writings, in turn, influenced Ivan T. Sanderson, who became the "most eminent advocate" of the space animal idea.
 In 1967, Sanderson authored a book on the topic: Uninvited Visitors: A Biologist Looks at UFOs.

+The 17th century invention of the microscope resulted in the discovery of "animalcules", a novel form of life known modernly as microbes.

 Trevor James Constable similarly argued that UFOs were in fact amoeba-like animals inhabiting the sky.
-According to Constable, the creatures could be the size of a coin or as large as half-a-mile across.
+According to Constable, the creatures could be the size of a coin or as large as half-a-mile (.5 mi) across.
 Constable authored They Live in the Sky!
-(1958) and other books about his theory.
+(1958) and other books about this theory.
 In later decades, Constable invoked these beings to explain supposed cattle mutilations.

 In 2020, former CIA director John Brennan suggested UFOs might "constitute a different form of life".

 Space animals in fiction

 Arthur Conan Doyle's 1913 short story "The Horror of the Heights" featured an aviator breaking an altitude record who discovered an "air jungle" full of translucent animals resembling jellyfish and snakes.
-In September 1936, Ramond Z. Gallum's short story "A Beast of the Void" envisioned creatures capable of interstellar travel.
+In September 1936, Raymond Z. Gallun's short story "A Beast of the Void" envisioned creatures capable of interstellar travel.
 Star Trek explored the concept of space animals in episodes like "The Immunity Syndrome" (1968) and "Galaxy's Child" (1991).
 The Purrgil space whales in the Star Wars franchise are said to have inspired hyperspace travel.

 Jordan Peele's 2022 movie Nope featured a UFO that is revealed to be an animal.
 Peele and his team collaborated with marine biologists to design an undiscovered aerial predator with anatomical and locomotive elements inspired by jellyfish, octopus, and other marine lifeforms.